TheLabyrinthOfLife/TheLabyrinthOfLife/README.md

 　　　.   　　˚　　 　　*

 -------------------------------------------------------------------------------------------------------
-*❛❛❜I'm just a girl in a world.
-That's all that you'll let me be.❜❜* ∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────
+*❛❛'Cause I'm just a girl, I'd rather not be*
+*'Cause they won't let me drive late at night.❜❜* ∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────